7 Effective Classroom Management Strategies for Teens

 6. Changing the environment

 Teens often have difficulty paying attention to a lesson for a long period of time.
-This is because a teenager’s pre-frontal cortex—the area of the brain related to memory, judgment, focus, and self-regulation—is still developing.
+This is because a teenager’s pre-frontal cortex—the brain area related to memory, judgment, focus, and self-regulation—is still developing.
 To help teens stay focused, teacher Vicky Saumell suggests changing the environment whenever possible.
 “A classroom, a library, a garden… Anywhere is good for a lesson,” Vicky explains.

 Tip: Review your lesson plan and look for opportunities to change the environment to fit a particular topic or assignment.
 Can a physics experiment be done outside?
 What about a poetry reading in the auditorium?